jc-bao/BEHAVIOR-1K/docs/challenge/updates.md

 **Challenge rule clarifications:**

 1. For standard track, you are allowed to use any offline-stored info during training, as long as you don't query the simulator for privileged information during evaluation.
+2. For docker submission, you can do whatever you want (push to public or private), as long as we are able to evaluate your policy, and you give us clear instructions on how to access and run eval with your submission.
+The simpler the access is, the better.
+3. For running baselines, please always use the latest main branch for `BEHAVIOR_1K` repo (which we will use for our internal policy evaluation), and the latest branch for the baseline repos.

 **Bug fixes:**